Online Stochastic Matching: New Algorithms and Bounds: Edge-weighted matching with integral arrival rates

-As a warm-up, we describe a simple algorithm which achieves a competitive ratio of 0.688 and introduces key ideas in our approach.
+As a warm-up, we describe a simple algorithm which achieves a competitive ratio of 0.688 and introduces the key ideas in our approach.
 We begin by solving the LP in sub-section \ref{lp:stoch-match} to get a fractional solution vector $\ff$ and applying $\DR{2}$ as described in Subsection~\ref{subsec:drk} to get an integral vector $\FF$.
 We construct a bipartite graph $G_{\FF}$ with $F_e$ copies of each edge $e$.
-Note that $G_{\FF}$ will have max degree $2$ since for all $w \in U \cup V$, $F_w \leq \ceil{2 f_w} \leq 2$ and thus we can decompose it into two matchings using \emph{Hall's Theorem}.
+Note that $G_{\FF}$ will have max degree $2$ since for all $w \in U \cup V$, $F_w \leq \ceil{2 f_w} \leq 2$ and thus we can decompose it into two matchings using a greedy algorithm and \emph{Hall's Theorem}.
+The exact choice of the two matchings is not critical to the algorithm as long as the union contains all edges in $G_{\FF}$.
 Finally, we randomly permute the two matchings into an ordered pair of matchings, $[M_1, M_2]$.
 These matchings serve as a guide for the online phase of the algorithm, similar to \cite{bib:Haeupler}.
 The entire warm-up algorithm for the edge-weighted model, denoted by $\mathsf{EW}_{0}$, is summarized in Algorithm \ref{alg:ew0}.

 \IncMargin{1em}

 \DecMargin{1em}